2025 Event Descriptions

 Disease Detectives (B/C) - Participants will use their investigative skills in the scientific study of disease, injury, health, and disability in populations or groups of people.

-Dynamic Planet (B/C) - Participants will demonstrate an understanding of the large-scale processes affecting the structure of Earth’s crust.
+Dynamic Planet (B/C) - Participants will demonstrate an understanding of the large-scale processes affecting glaciers.

-Ecology (B/C) - Students will answer questions involving content knowledge and process skills in the area of ecology and adaptations in featured North American biomes.
+Ecology (B/C) - Students will answer questions involving content knowledge and process skills in the area of ecology, specifically deserts and grasslands.

 Experimental Design (B/C) - This event will determine the participant’s ability to design, conduct, and report the findings of an experiment entirely on-site.